gabrielmfelix/Restricted-Null-Model/README.md

 5. Felix, G. M., R. B. P. Pinheiro, R. Poulin, B. R. Krasnov, and M. A. R. Mello.
 2017.
 The compound topology of a continent-wide interaction network explained by an integrative hypothesis of specialization. bioRxiv 236687.
 Available at: https://doi.org/10.1101/236687.

+6. Felix, G. M. 2017.
+Uma hipótese integradora da especialização ecológica.
+M.Sc.
+Thesis, Federal Univesity of Minas Gerais, Brazil.
+URL: http://hdl.handle.net/1843/36049.

-6. Pinheiro, R. B. P. 2019.
+7. Pinheiro, R. B. P. 2019.
 As topologias de redes de interações ecológicas e suas origens.
-PhD Thesis, Federal Univesity of Minas Gerais.
+Ph.D.
+Thesis, Federal Univesity of Minas Gerais, Brazil.
 URL: http://hdl.handle.net/1843/33333.

-7. Pinheiro, R. B. P., G. M. F. Felix, C. F. Dormann, and M. A. R. Mello.
+8. Pinheiro, R. B. P., G. M. F. Felix, C. F. Dormann, and M. A. R. Mello.
 2019.
 A new model explaining the origin of different topologies in interaction networks.
-Ecology 100: e02796.
+Ecology 100(9): e02796.
 Available at: https://doi.org/10.1002/ecy.2796.

-8. Mello, M. A. R., G. M. Felix, R. B. P. Pinheiro, R. L. Muylaert, C. Geiselman, S. E. Santana, M. Tschapka, N. Lotfi, F. A. Rodrigues, and R. D. Stevens.
+9. Mello, M. A. R., G. M. Felix, R. B. P. Pinheiro, R. L. Muylaert, C. Geiselman, S. E. Santana, M. Tschapka, N. Lotfi, F. A. Rodrigues, and R. D. Stevens.
 2019.
 Insights into the assembly rules of a continent-wide multilayer network.
 Nat.
 Ecol.
 Evol.
 3: 1525–1532.
 Available at: https://doi.org/10.1038/s41559-019-1002-3.

+10. Felix, G. M., R. B. P. Pinheiro, R. Poulin, B. R. Krasnov, and M. A. R. Mello.
+2021.
+The compound topology of host–parasite networks is explained by the integrative hypothesis of specialization.
+Oikos, *in press*.
+Available at: https://doi.org/10.1111/oik.08462.

+The complete story of the development of the integrative hypothesis of specialization (IHS), as well as all related analyses, including the restricted null model, was told in detail in the [Habilitation Thesis of Prof. Marco Mello](https://marcomellolab.files.wordpress.com/2019/12/mello-2019-tese-livre-docencia.pdf).